 ... how I came to be a coach and psychologist interested in children and parents, emotions, and a strengths-based approach to change.

 My global background has allowed me to work with children and adults from many ethnic, linguistic, religious and cultural backgrounds, in the context of a therapist, teacher and trainer.
-In addition to my training in psychological therapies and Strategic Intervention Coaching, this has given me a unique perspective on how to address a range of issues, and finally saw me focusing on a select few: parenting in the age of technology, living with emotional intelligence and strengths-based well-being.
-In the following video, I give some insights into these 3 corner-stones of my work and explain how they came to be so important to me.
+In addition to my training in psychological therapies and Strategic Intervention Coaching, this has given me a unique perspective on how to address a range of issues and, ultimately, saw me focusing on a select few: digital wellness, parenting in the age of technology, living with emotional intelligence and strengths-based well-being.
+In the following video, I give some insights into these corner-stones of my work and explain how they came to be so important to me.